A Convergent ADMM Algorithm for Grain Boundary Energy Minimization: Uniqueness of the stationary point

 otherwise, the sublevel set cannot be convex.
 However, the fact that $h(\bm{u}) $ is a constant on the line segment is in contradiction with the conclusions that $\nabla^2 h(\bm{x}_1)$ and $\nabla^2 h(\bm{x}_2)$ are positive definite obtained above based on (S1).
 Hence $\bm{x}_1 = \bm{x}_2$, i.e., the stationary point of $h(\bm{x})$ within domain $U$ is unique if exists.

 \end{proof}

-\begin{remark} Here we use condition (S1) in Theorem~\ref{th:sufficient} instead of condition (H1) in Theorem~\ref{th:sq}~\cite{CJ}, because (H1) requires positive definiteness of the Hessian matrix at the stationary point, which is unknown before solving our minimization problem. \end{remark}
+\begin{remark} Conditions (S1) and (S2) in Theorem \ref{th:sufficient} are sufficient conditions for quasi-convexity, which also guarantees the uniqueness of the stationary point.
+We introduce these conditions for our minimization problem based on the available sufficient conditions for quasi-convexity (Theorems A.1 and A.2 in Appendix A, from [11,10]).
+Note that it is not easy to check the conditions in the definition of quasi-convexity directly.
+Here we use condition (S1) in Theorem~\ref{th:sufficient} instead of condition (H1) in Theorem~\ref{th:sq}~\cite{CJ}, because (H1) requires positive definiteness of the Hessian matrix at the stationary point, which is unknown before solving our minimization problem. \end{remark}